Fabrício Werdum: Early life and education

+From 2003 to 2011, Werdum's incomplete submission grappling record was 32 wins and 13 losses across 9 international tournaments.
+Competing at 99+ kg, he won first place at the ADCC World Championships in 2007 and 2009, second place at the ADCC World Championships in 2011, first place at the World IBJJF Jiu-Jitsu Championships in 2003 and 2004, second place at the Pan American Jiu-Jitsu Championships in 2003, and second place at the CBJJO World Jiu-Jitsu Cup in 2003.BJJ Heroes: Fabricio Werdum.
+Accessed August 31, 2024.

 Mixed martial arts career

 Werdum's early fights were with the promotions Jungle Fight, Millennium Brawl, and World Absolute Fight.
 He boasted a 4–0–1 record, including a win against BJJ specialist Gabriel Gonzaga.
 He was Mirko Filipović’s sparring partner at that time and the Croat was the main reason for his debut in PRIDE.

 PRIDE Fighting Championships

 In 2005, Werdum made his PRIDE debut against Tom Erikson, winning by submission.
 Later that year he faced Roman Zentsov in PRIDE Final Conflict 2005, he was able to defeat Zentsov by a triangle choke in 6:01 of the first round.
 Werdum then had the first loss in his MMA career, when he lost to Sergei Kharitonov via split decision in PRIDE 30.
 Then in early 2006, Werdum defeated Jon Olav Einemo by unanimous decision in PRIDE 31.

 He accumulated a record of 3–1 in PRIDE before entering the 2006 Pride Open Weight Grand Prix.
 His first match of the tournament was against Dutch fighter Alistair Overeem, and he won via kimura in the second round.
 He then faced former PRIDE Heavyweight Champion, Antônio Rodrigo Nogueira in the quarter-finals, losing via decision.

 Werdum then had a short stint in 2 Hot 2 Handle, facing Alexander Emelianenko in a Heavyweight bout, and beating the Russian by submission via triangle choke armbar combination.